 salt to taste

 - Mix the water and milk together, crumble the fresh yeast into the liquid or mix in the dried yeast and sugar.
 Keep warm until the yeast is working well.

 - Mix all the dry ingredients together.
-Then mix in the molasses and oil, or rub in the hard vegetable fat.
+Then mix in the molasses and oil, or rub in the lard.

 - Slowly, mix the flour into the liquid until a uniform dough is formed.

 - Knead for 10 to 15 minutes into a stiff dough.